Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Strong’s G1482, ἐθνικός/ethnikos, is the adjective cognate, and Thayer’s Greek Lexicon states this word as: “in the New Testament savoring of the nature of pagans, alien to the worship of the true God, heathenish; substantively the pagan, the Gentile.”

 Those to whom Paul was sent, those out ‘among the nations/gentiles’, were the “lost sheep of the house of Israel”.
 These sheep however did not look like the sheep of God.
 They had been inter-mixed and sifted into the world of the “H1471goim“, the nations/gentiles.
-They were considered to be “of the nations”, “of the gentiles” because they were scattered among the the nations/gentiles.
+They were considered to be “of the nations”, “of the gentiles” because they had been scattered among the the nations/gentiles for so long they looked like, and acted like the nations/gentiles.
 Paul preached to everyone; Jews, Greeks, Romans, heathens, pagans… everyone.
 He had to, because the “House of Israel”, the “Northern Kingdom” had become so scattered, they were everywhere (and still are).
 Once these people-groups heard Paul’s good news, they would either decide to believe and be grafted into God’s “Chosen People“ or they could choose to stay in the nations/gentiles and remain pagan/heathen.
 They could either remain part of the nations/gentiles or they could become “citizens of the common wealth of Israel“.

 What did Paul’s master, Jesus, think of “being of the gentiles/nations”?